 El Paso is a tiny town located in the state of Arkansas.
 With a population of 267 people and just one neighborhood, El Paso is the 283rd largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, El Paso is generally considered to be a blue-collar town.
-48.88% of the El Paso workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in El Paso, you'll notice that it is more blue-collar than most other communities in America.
+48.88% of El Paso’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, El Paso is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in El Paso who work in management occupations (33.63%), teaching (7.62%), and personal care services (5.83%).

 The overall crime rate in El Paso is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.